 After the War of the First Council, the Annunciation of the Tribunal was interpreted differently by different houses.
-In the south, around the Deshaan and on the southeastern coast, a variation of the Tribunal faith predominant that would become a heterodox tradition once the Indoril theology became accepted as the universal orthodoxy.
-They regard the Tribunal as the Realization of the Good Daedra, rather than seeing the Good Daedra as the Anticipations of the Tribunal.
-They accept the Tribunals' divinity, but in a way which maintains an equality (or even, possibly, a certain inferiority) with Daedra, rather than holding the Tribunal to be the greatest and most mighty divinity imaginable.
-The Dres view saints as Heroes, rather than revere them as holy beings.
-They maintain different burial rites and records of ancestry from the north, and did not send dead to Necrom until the Tribunal required it for the Ghostfence (which remains a controversial point).
+In the south, around the Deshaan and on the southeastern coast, the predominant local variation of the Tribunal faith would become a heterodox tradition once the Indoril theology became accepted as the universal orthodoxy.
+These schismatics regard the Tribunal as the Realization of the Good Daedra, rather than seeing the Good Daedra as the Anticipations of the Tribunal.
+They accept the Tribunals' divinity, but in a way which maintains an equality with (or possibly a certain inferiority to) Daedra, rather than holding the Tribunal to be the greatest and most mighty divinity imaginable.
+The Dres view saints as heroes rather than revere them as holy beings.
+They maintain different burial rites and records of ancestry from those of the north, and did not send dead to Necrom until the Tribunal required it for the Ghostfence (which remains a controversial point).

-In the late First / early Second Era, the various nomadic clans united into the Dres confederacy to keep from being swallowed by the Indoril behemoth, though many still maintain a loyalty to their particular minor house clan rather than to the Dres identity proper.
-This also consolidated economic control over the region, and It was around this time that the Dres learned to make the Deshaan bloom.
-Prior to the Second Era, Morrowind did not benefit from the huge saltrice yields that have become a staple crop for much of eastern Tamriel.
-It was through a deal with the Sload that the Dres learned the secret of tilling salt (one that would be repaid upon the death of the Dres).
-In an attempt to double-cross the Sload, they also brokered a contingency deal with a consortium of Daedra, that gave them what they percieved to be immortality, though the specifics of this deal are not widely known (more on this below).
+In the late First Era, the various nomadic clans united under House Dres, though many still maintain a loyalty to their particular minor house or clan rather than to the Dres identity proper.
+This also consolidated economic control over the region, and It was around this time that the Dres learned to grow saltrice in the Deshaan.
+Morrowind did not always benefit from the huge saltrice yields that have become a staple crop for much of eastern Tamriel.
+It was through a deal with the Sload that the Dres learned how to maintain the water pumps that have enabled agriculture in the Deshaan (a deal that would be repaid upon the death of those Dres who struck it).
+In an attempt to double-cross the Sload, they also brokered a contingency deal with a consortium of Daedra, one that gave them what they perceived to be immortality, though the specifics of this deal are not widely known (more on this below).

-At first, the Dres relied on Hlaalu imported slaves from Elsweyr as the majority of their labor force.
-During the late Second Era, though, Dres leaders made a secret trade deal with the Hist which would be their downfall if it was discovered.
+At first, the Dres relied on Hlaalu slaves brought from Elsweyr for the majority of their labor force.
+During the Middle Dawn, however, Dres leaders made a secret trade deal with the Hist, one which would be their downfall if it was discovered.
 They traded a small number of Dunmer to the Hist in exchange for a huge amount of Argonian slaves.
-Things almost came to ahead in the Arnesian War, when one of the Dunmer attempted to run from the Argonians, but for now the Dres have kept a lid on the externalities of their deals with the Hist.
+Things almost came to a head in the Arnesian War, when one of the Dunmer thus traded attempted to escape, but for now the Dres have kept a lid on the externalities of their deals with the Hist.

 On The Secret Bargains of House Dres & The Arnesian War [spoilers]

 When the time came though, it became evident that a workaround was not possible without additional intervention.
-They devised another bargain that would prevent them from dying (and losing face amongst their fellow Dunmer).
-In a desperate move, they made a pact with a consortium of Daedra that would force the leadership of the various clans to accept a form of vampirism in exchange for sustained immortality.
-They viewed this move as a noble form of self-sacrifice, that would allow them to maintain their hegemony for the greater good.
-(The general details are not discolsed in-game, but will be described in the section below.)
+In a desperate move, the matriarchs made a pact with a consortium of Daedra that would grant them immortality by accepting a unique form of vampirism.
+They viewed this move as a necessary sacrifice that would allow them to maintain their hegemony for the greater good.
+(The general details are not disclosed in-game, but will be described in the section below.)

-While the circumstances surrounding the war's early days were uncertain, the crisis quickly began to escalate.
-Hordes of Argonians began to invade the Deshaan.
-Due to the fragmented nature of the Dres' leadership, martialing the various clans together proved ineffective, and the Argonians quickly overwhelmed their militias, taking posession of the Salt Marshes.
+While the details surrounding the war's early days remain murky, the crisis quickly escalated.
+Hordes of Argonians invaded the Deshaan.
+The fragmented nature of Dres leadership made it difficult for them to rally the clans, and the Argonians quickly overwhelmed their militias and took possession of the Salt Marshes.
 The initial response from the other Dunmer nations was slow, as this was seen as a localized conflict.
-This quickly changed when the Dres clanstead of Felyon was put under siege, putting enemy forces uncomfortably close to the Hlaalu in Narsis, and threatening their trade routes on the Southern Thirr.
+This quickly changed when the Dres clanstead of Bashipal was put under siege, putting enemy forces uncomfortably close to the Hlaalu in Narsis and threatening their trade routes on the Southern Thirr.

 A pictorial depiction of the Night of the Thousand Lamps, also known as The Skylamp Night.
 (Art by Rats)

 At this point, the course of the war changed.
-For many Dunmer now, the war became seen as one that was in defense of their glory and homeland.
-For the Dres though, it was a war to save face.
-Were it to be evident that it was their own machinations that triggered hostilities, their very existence would have been put in jeopardy.
-The Siege of Felyon was eventually broken when bands of Hlaathom Kwoomriders from the Shipal-shin augmented by Redoran warriors from Marak arrived from the west.
-At this point, the Indoril and Temple had also joined the war, out of religious fervor and a desire to correct what they termed "The Southern Anomaly".
-Battles were fought all over the Southern Deshaan, at Sul, and eventually at Tyr, where the war culminated in a final defeat to the Argonian force in the Night of the Thousand Lamps (a native account of the battle can be read here).
+Many Dunmer now saw the war as a righteous one waged for the defense and honor of their homeland.
+For the Dres leaders though, it was a war to save face.
+Should the rest of Morrowind learn that the Dres’s own blasphemous machinations triggered these hostilities, it would surely spell the end of the house.
+The Siege of Bashipal was eventually broken when bands of Hlaalu soldiers from the Shipal-shin, augmented by Redoran warriors from Marak, arrived from the west.
+At this point, the Indoril and Temple had also joined the war out of religious fervor and a desire to correct what they termed "The Southern Anomaly".
+Battles were fought all over the Southern Deshaan, at Sul, and eventually at Tear, where the war culminated in a final defeat to the Argonian force in the Night of the Thousand Lamps (a native account of the battle can be read here).

-While the alliance of Dunmer managed to eventually stave off the invasion (even managing to take some land from the Argonians), the troubles that plague the Deshaan and the Dres have only begun to unwravel.
+While the alliance of Dunmer managed to eventually stave off the invasion (even managing to take some land from the Argonians), the troubles that plague the Deshaan and the Dres have only gotten worse.
 The stage is set, as the consequences from the external bargains the Dres have struck have finally come knocking at their door.

 On the Nature of the Dres' "Vampirism"

-One of the bargains the Dres struck involved gaining the "immortality" required to avoid repaying their debt to the Sload.
-To do this, leaders of several of Dres' influential clans entered into personal pacts with certain Daedra in exchange for powers that would indefinitely delay their deaths.
+One of the bargains the Dres struck involved gaining the "immortality" they needed to avoid repaying their debt to the Sload.
+To do this, leaders of several influential Dres clans entered into personal pacts with certain Daedra in exchange for powers that would indefinitely delay their deaths.
 These powers, while sharing characteristics with typical blood vampires, are distinct from traditional vampirism in several ways.
-In addition to these powers, which the Dres leadership themselves saw as a curse, they ommitted themselves from ancestry, which is to them, a very big deal.
+In addition to these powers, which the Dres matriarchs themselves saw as a curse, their newfound vampirism omitted them from ancestry, which is to them, a very big deal.

-To add insult to injury, a stipulation of this bargain in particular was the fact that the Dunmer had to feed on their own kin to sustain their life force, or suffer mentally debilitating side-effects.
-Choosing to resist, instead opting to drink the blood of their slaves, they suffer migrane-aura visions and nightmares.
-As they carry the functions of wise-women within their individual clans, this greatly effects their ability to rule and make sound judgements.
-Despite what they themselves have become, they still view the consumption of their own blood as distasteful, and are slowly paying the price of this decision.
+To add insult to injury, a stipulation of this bargain in particular was the fact that these Dunmer had to feed on their own kin to sustain their life force, or suffer mentally debilitating side-effects.
+Some resisted by instead drinking the blood of slaves, but those who did suffered migrane-aura visions and nightmares.
+As the matriarchs carry the functions of wise-women within their individual clans, abstaining from Dunmer blood greatly affects their ability to rule and make sound judgements.
+Despite what they themselves have become, they still view the consumption of Dunmer blood as distasteful, and are slowly paying the price for this decision.

-In essence, the Dres leadership have become what they most despise, viewing their abominable status as a self-sacrifice for the greater good.
+In essence, the Dres leadership have become what they most despise, though they still view their abominable status as a self-sacrifice for the greater good.
 Their condition is known only to their closest and most trusted kin.
 Were it to be known beyond, they would pay the ultimate price.
-In order to conceal this, they don special masks of crystalline clay and resin, that resemble various, abstract and natural forms (that symbolize beliefs and clan customs).
-The appearance of Dres' vampirism are not as severe as those of other vampires, as their skin is not as pale or deformed as normal vampires (their NPCs will use custom heads, and not vampire heads).
+In order to conceal this, they don special masks of crystalline clay and resin that resemble various abstract and natural forms (symbolizing beliefs and clan customs).
+The appearance of Dres vampirism is not as severe as those of other vampires, as their skin is not as pale or deformed (their NPCs will use custom heads, and not vampire heads).

-The player will not be able to contract this kind of vampirism, as it was designed specificially for the Dres council.
-Unlike their traditional counteparts, the Dres do not see their condition as a blessing, but a curse and corruption.
-They are in a severely weakened state, and rule by proxy, keeping themselves to their quarters (they still suffer from Sun Damage, like other vampires).
+The player will not be able to contract this kind of vampirism, as it was designed specifically for the Dres council.
+The curse has put the matriarchs in a severely weakened state, forcing them to rule by proxy and seclude themselves in their quarters (they still suffer from Sun Damage, like other vampires).
 They are distrustful and generally closed-off to the player, even other Dres.